MicrosoftDocs/power-platform/power-platform/admin/wp-compliance-data-privacy.md

 ## Data Location

 Microsoft operates multiple data centers world-wide that support the Microsoft Power platfrom applications.
 When your organization establishes a tenant, it establishes the default geographical (geo) location.
-In addition, when creating environments to support applications and contain CDS for Apps data the environments can be targeted for a specific geo.
+In addition, when creating environments to support applications and contain Common Data Service data the environments can be targeted for a specific geo.
 A current list of the geos for the Microsoft Power platform can be found here https://www.microsoft.com/en-us/TrustCenter/CloudServices/business-application-platform/data-location

 To support continuity of operations, Microsoft may replicate data to other regions within a geo, but the data will not move outside the geo to support data resiliency.
 This supports the ability to fail over or recover more rapidly in the event of a severe outage.
 There are some reasonable exceptions to keeping data in the specific geo that are listed on the above site primary focused on legal and support.
 It’s also important to note, that you or your users can take actions that expose data outside of the geo.
 Other services can also be configured to access the data and expose it outside of the geo.
 By default, authorized users can access the platform and your applications and data from anywhere in the world where there is connectivity.